29 Amazing Things To Do In La Paz, Mexico + Travel Tips

 1. Explore the local Markets

-Although La Paz is a very touristic city and I had the feeling that the majority of its inhabitant was fromthe US (nothing wrong with that but I just didn’t feel like I was in Mexicosometimess), however, you can still find a local feeling, especially when you hang out in the markets.
+Although La Paz is a very tourist city and I had the feeling that the majority of its inhabitants were from the US (nothing wrong with that but I just didn’t feel like I was in Mexicosometimess), however, you can still find a local feeling, especially when you hang out in the markets.

-There are two, one is more centrical and smaller, Francisco Madero, closer to the center.
+There are two, one is more central and smaller, Francisco Madero, closer to the center.
 Both are interesting to explore and to try the local specialties.

-I’ve even found a vegan option even though it’s very limited and when I told the restaurant hosts that I didn’t eat meat or cheese she looked at me as if I was coming from Mars.
+I’ve even found a vegan option, albeit minimal, and when I told the restaurant staff that I didn’t eat meat or cheese, they looked at me as if I were from Mars.

 And they all started to laugh!
 That was funny.

-On a Saturday and Tuesday, by the main plaza, in Calle Francisco Madero you will find an organic market selling different kinds of veggies and some food stalls, freshly made bread, and some other organic products.
+On Saturdays and Tuesdays, by the central plaza, in Calle Francisco Madero, you will find an organic market selling different kinds of veggies and some food stalls, freshly made bread, and some other organic products.

 2. Walk around town and discover the colorful graffiti

 Another must-do in La Paz is a walk through the beautiful multicolored graffiti that you find on every wall in the city center.
-They are a giant representation of the local life in relationship with nature, mainly the marine population.
+They are a giant representation of local life in relation to nature, primarily the marine population.

 They have revamped old walls with colorful paintings representing sea life as a celebration of the relationship between the local community and the rich marine life of the sea of Cortez, where the whale is the absolute star.